It is incredible how a children’s book can change lives in unexpected ways. Don’t believe me? It’s a 4-minute read.

 We lived close to my mother’s parents.
 So, I spent a lot of time at my grandparent’s home.
 There wasn’t any talk about religion.
-This is where I learned to read at my grandparent’s house.
+I learned to read at my grandparent’s house.
 One of my first books was a Little Golden Book entitled Dinosaurs.
-I was fascinated by dinosaurs.
-I had a lot of plastic dinosaurs.
+Dinosaurs fascinated me.
+I played with plastic dinosaurs almost every day.
 This book changed my life in significant ways.
 But I didn’t know this until I started school.

 Pillar of Fire Parochial School

 When I was eight years old, my parents sent me to a Methodist parochial school.
-The teachers were all dressed like Catholic nuns, with black habit and cowls.
+The teachers were dressed like Catholic nuns, with black habit and cowls.
 I am not sure why they chose this school.
 Perhaps because it was Christian but neither Catholic nor Luthern.

-On my first day of school, the teachers gathered all the new students together.
+On my first day of school, the teachers gathered all the new students.
 There were about twenty of us.
 It was a sunny room that overlooked a garden area.
-But, the mood was anything but sunny.
-The nuns began asking questions.
-They gave praise to those who answered the questions.
-I was not that familiar with the subject matter.
-They were asking about people that I had only heard of in passing from my short visits to church.
+But the mood was anything but cheerful.
+The nuns began asking questions and giving praise to those who answered their questions.
+However, I was not that familiar with the subject.
+They asked about people I had only heard of in passing from my brief visits to church.

-Then, they finally asked a question I knew something about.
-One of the nuns asked who was the first on the Earth.
+Then, they finally asked a question I thought I could answer.
+A nun asked who was the first on the Earth.
 I raised my hand.
-I guess because I had not taken part before; they called on me.
-My answer was Dinosaurs!
+I guess I had not taken part before; they called on me.
+My answer was “Dinosaurs”!
 And I added that I knew the names of several.

 After this meeting, one of the nuns took me aside.
 She questioned me more about my Sunday school attendance.
-She wanted to know how much time I spend in church, and what I learned.
+She wanted to know how much time I spend in church and what I learned.
 She was most interested in our Sunday School curriculum.
 I told her it was baseball practice.
-But, I offered to bring in the Little Golden Book on Dinosaurs.
-I was told not to bring any books to school.
-So, this book changed my life, it set me apart from the other students.
+But I offered to bring in the Little Golden Book on Dinosaurs.
+The nun told me not to bring any of my books to school.
+So, this book changed my life, and it set me apart from the other students.